Primitive permutation group: Properties

 In the same letter in which he introduced the term "primitive", Galois stated the following theorem:If G is a primitive solvable group acting on a finite set X, then the order of X is a power of a prime number p.
 Further, X may be identified with an affine space over the finite field with p elements, and G acts on X as a subgroup of the affine group.If the set X on which G acts is finite, its cardinality is called the degree of G.

 A corollary of this result of Galois is that, if p is an odd prime number, then the order of a solvable transitive group of degree p is a divisor of $p(p-1).$ In fact, every transitive group of prime degree is primitive (since the number of elements of a partition fixed by G must be a divisor of p), and $p(p-1)$ is the cardinality of the affine group of an affine space with p elements.

-It follows that, if p is a prime number greater than 3, the symmetric group and the alternating group of degree p are not solvable, since their order are greater than $p(p-1).$ Abel–Ruffini theorem results from this and the fact that there are polynomials with a symmetric Galois group.
+It follows that, if p is a prime number greater than 3, the symmetric group and the alternating group of degree p are not solvable, since their order are greater than $p(p-1).$ The Abel–Ruffini theorem results from this and the fact that there are polynomials with a symmetric Galois group.

 An equivalent definition of primitivity relies on the fact that every transitive action of a group G is isomorphic to an action arising from the canonical action of G on the set G/H of cosets for H a subgroup of G. A group action is primitive if it is isomorphic to G/H for a maximal subgroup H of G, and imprimitive otherwise (that is, if there is a proper subgroup K of G of which H is a proper subgroup).
 These imprimitive actions are examples of induced representations.

 The numbers of primitive groups of small degree were stated by Robert Carmichael in 1937: